cits3007/cits3007.github.io/assets/lectures/lect01--intro.md

   lab sessions as well.
 (See the website to find the times for labs other than the one you're allocated to.)
 - In the labs, we will work through practical exercises related to the unit material.
-If you have a laptop, it's recommended you bring it.
+- You will need a laptop for the labs -- we use virtualization software which is not installed on the UWA computer lab machines.

-Lecture slides and lab worksheets:
+### Lecture slides and lab worksheets

 - Lecture slides and lab worksheets will go up on the website as the semester progresses.

-### Workshops

-There may not be sufficient time in lectures to demonstrate some of the software and techniques we will be using.
-On occasional weeks (e.g. when programming assignments are released) we may schedule **workshop** sessions
-(held on Mondays at 10am in Physics Lecture Room 215).

-We will try to advertise any workshop sessions at least 2 weeks in advance.

-It's recommended you bring a laptop to them, so that you can follow along with any software/programming demonstrations.

 ### Non-timetabled hours